archit910/datepicker.github.io/README.md

 # `angular-module-boilerplate` — the simple scaffloding for a module
-This project is an application skeleton for a typical angular module app.
+This project is an application skeleton for a typical angular module.
 You can use it to quickly bootstrap your angular modules.

 ## Getting Started